 Response: We understand the referee's concern.
-The validity of the proposed methods when the parameters are estimated requires a proof, which will be C353 added in the longer, publicly available version of the paper that contains proofs.
+The validity of the proposed methods when the parameters are estimated requires the use of parametric bootstrap methodology.
 We naturally require additional technical conditions, and some involved algebra that was omitted from the first version of this paper.
-We will report these in the publicly available version.
+We have some details on these in the publicly available version.
 The reason the proposed techniques work is briefly as follows: using some amount of algebra and properties of exponential family distributions, we can show that the parameter estimates converge to the true unknown parameter values asymptotically.
 Since the sample sizes we consider are not particularly small, the difference between working with estimated parameters and true parameter values is not very large in many cases.
 Since the hypothesis testing for stability detection is a computationally challenging problem, we need to use numeric tools to obtain L and various properties of the test, both when parameters are known and when they are estimated.
 The latter case corresponds to parametric bootstrap, which is an effective tool in this situation.

-• Comment: If the underlying process is stable, how $\delta$ (which measures the magnitude of change) can actually be estimated as its true value is zero (the authors set $\delta = c\hat{\sigma}$ in the data analysis, which is ad hoc).
+• Comment: If the underlying process is stable, how δ (which measures the magnitude of change) can actually be estimated as its true value is zero (the authors set $\delta = c\hat{\sigma}$ in the data analysis, which is ad hoc).

-Response: The referee has raised an important point, which will require some additional discussion that we will inset in the revised manuscript.
-We describe $\delta$ in terms of multiples of $\sigma$ since that is traditionally used, and since it makes sense to describe the distance between the null and alternative scenarios in terms of "units of standard deviation".
+Response: The referee has raised an important point, and we have put in some additional discussion on this in the revised manuscript.
+We describe δ in terms of multiples of σ since that is traditionally used, and since it makes sense to describe the distance between the null and alternative scenarios in terms of "units of standard deviation".
 Second, in samples of finite sizes, the only scenario where we get reasonable power in hypothesis tests is when the two hypotheses are sufficiently apart.
 Also for practical purposes, even if there is a change but the change is minute and negligible, the hypotheses test may be redundant.
 Based on all these considerations, we decided to test hypotheses that are a reasonable number of standard deviation units away from each other.
 These observations hold even when parameters are estimated.
-We will include a discussion on this rather important issue in the revision.
+Comments by Referee #2